 Conclusion

-To sum up, whether online gambling is legal or not entirely depends on the country you reside in.
+To sum up, whether online gambling is legal or not entirely depends on the country in which you reside.
 When it comes to online casinos, there is no universal gambling law that applies to all parts of the world.
-This is the reason why it is essential to get familiar with the regulations of your own country.
-It is also advisable to double check these regulations from time to time because the online gambling industry is constantly changing.
-Some countries are currently in the process of imposing more restrictions on online casinos, whereas others are reconsidering their current gambling laws.
+This is why it is essential to familiarise yourself with the regulations of your own country.
+It is also advisable to double-check these regulations from time to time because the online gambling industry is constantly changing.
+Some countries are currently in the process of imposing more restrictions on online casinos, whereas others are reconsidering their existing gambling laws.

 FAQ